 - The Tried and True: Since WPI’s first project center was established (1974 in Washington, D.C.), dozens of others have been added to its ranks around the world.
 Today, students may choose from more than 50 centers in locations ranging from Iceland and Namibia to, well, Worcester, Massachusetts, and Worcester, England.

 - Drumroll, please: In addition to the project centers currently available, students will have the chance to explore two new centers—one in Prague, Czech Republic, and a local option in Paxton, Mass.
 Project centers in London and Australia will see expansions, as well.

 - Standing Room Only: While there’s no surefire way to tell just how many students will attend the fair, Rissmiller says he is expecting a number in the thousands, especially since the fair will be welcoming the largest sophomore class ever.

 - Don’t Leave Home Without Them: Like most things at WPI, the Global Projects Program is a team effort, and that’s why the directors of each of the project centers won’t be the only ones in attendance.
-Students can expect to see representatives from the Office of Student Aid & Financial Literacy, Residential Services, Career Development Center, Health Services, Global Lab, International & Global Studies Program, IDEaS Program in the Department of Social Science & Policy Studies, and the SWEET team (Supporting WPI in Effective and Equitable Teamwork) to help them prepare for the various aspects of off-campus travel.
+Students can expect to see representatives from the Office of Financial Aid, the Housing & Residential Experience Center, Career Development Center, Health Services, Global Lab, International & Global Studies Program, IDEaS Program in the Department of Social Science & Policy Studies, and the SWEET team (Supporting WPI in Effective and Equitable Teamwork) to help them prepare for the various aspects of off-campus travel.

 - A Perfect 100: 2019 will mark the second year IGSD has utilized its new algorithm to match students with their first choice of project center; the algorithm has been able to match 100% of students to their preferred location.